How to upgrade legacy systems using standardised data interchanges?

 A number of key principles underpin such a structuring exercise:

-Business processes must not find themselves constrained by applications’ limitations.
-Using actual business requirements, IT and functional departments work together to model all processes to produce a more effective IS
+• Map the business processes : business processes must not find themselves constrained by applications’ limitations.
+Using actual business requirements, IT and functional departments work together to model all processes to produce a more effective IS.

 Such principles should enable communication between applications to be unified, delivering greater working flexibility, even if the structure changes fundamentally.